-In 1996, I listened to Lofty Zadeh, the daddy of fuzzy logic, give his keynote speech at the ‘Artificial Intelligence in Design’ conference, Stanford University.
-He described the excitment of artificial intelligence in the 1950s and how Marvin Minsky, father of frames, told a press conference that 50 years on, computers would read and understand Shakespeare.
+In 1996, I listened to Lotfi Zadeh, the daddy of fuzzy logic, give his keynote speech at the ‘Artificial Intelligence in Design’ conference, Stanford University.
+He described the excitment of artificial intelligence in the 1970s and how Marvin Minsky, father of frames, told a press conference that 50 years on, computers would read and understand Shakespeare.
 When Zadeh asked Minsky what possessed him make such a claim, Minsky said that he didn’t know, he had just gotten carried away.

 Today, fifty years on, computers are everywhere and can read Shakespeare, if not understand it.
 Computers are clever.
 This week, Gramaphone magazine reported how iTunes identified Joyce Hatto’s playing of Rachmaninov piano concertos as a recording by Yefim Bronfman.
 This forced a confession from Hatto’s husband.
 He had been passing off other peoples’ recordings under his wife’s name.